-Australian Apprentices who are aged under 16 years of age and meet the independent status criteria will have the personal income test applied and assessed on a fortnightly basis.
+Australian Apprentices who are aged under 16 years of age are considered to have reviewable independent status, and will have the personal income test applied and assessed on a fortnightly basis if they meet the criteria at 39.6.

 ABSTUDY students and Australian Apprentices are required to report their income on a fortnightly basis.
 Where an ABSTUDY student or Australian Apprentice does not report their income their ABSTUDY entitlement may be stopped.